scheme-requests-for-implementation/srfi-126/srfi-126.md

 A hashtable is of a disjoint type that associates keys with values.
 Any object can be used as a key, provided a hash function or a pair of hash functions, and a suitable equivalence function, are available.
-A hash function is a procedure that maps keys to exact integer objects.
+A hash function is a procedure that maps keys to non-negative exact integer objects.
 It is the programmer's responsibility to ensure that the hash functions are compatible with the equivalence function, which is a procedure that accepts two keys and returns true if they are equivalent and `#f` otherwise.
 Standard hashtables for arbitrary objects based on the `eq?` and `eqv?` predicates (see R7RS section on “Equivalence predicates”) are provided.
 Also, hash functions for